FAQ

 What does the Massachusetts National Guard do?

-Today there are 7,500 Soldiers and Airmen in the Massachusetts National Guard, serving in Air Force and Army units, in both combat and support roles.
-More than 6,500 Massachusetts National Guard Soldiers and Airmen have been mobilized into federal service since September 11, 2001, and more than 4,000 of those served overseas.
+There are 8,300 Soldiers and Airmen in the Massachusetts National Guard, serving in Air Force and Army units, in both combat and support roles.
+Since September 11, 2001 more than 9,600 Massachusetts National Guard Soldiers and Airmen have been mobilized into federal service, and more than 7,100 of those served overseas.

 The history of the National Guard began on December 13, 1636, when the General Court of the Massachusetts Bay Colony ordered the organization of the colony’s militia companies into three regiments: the North, South and East Regiments.
 The colonists had adopted the English militia system which obligated all males, between the ages of 16 and 60, to possess arms and participate in the defense of the community.
 The National Guard continues its historic mission of providing units for the first-line defense of the nation.
 The 10lst Engineer Battalion, Massachusetts Army National Guard, continues the East Regiment’s proud heritage of 370 years of service.